Stomach Cancer Survival Rates and Prognosis

 What do these numbers mean for me?

-These survival statistics are only estimates that describe trends in large groups of people previously diagnosed with gastric cancer.
-They cannot be used to predict what will happen to you accurately, as each individual case is unique and different.
-These estimates also don’t consider factors that can affect your prognosis, such as your age, overall health and response to treatment.
+These survival statistics are only estimates that describe trends in large groups of people previously diagnosed with stomach cancer.
+They cannot be used to predict accurately what will happen to you because each individual case of stomach cancer is unique and different.
+These estimates also don’t consider factors that have an impact on your prognosis, such as your age, overall health and response to treatment.

 On top of that, relative survival rate statistics are usually measured every five years.
 This means that current estimates may not reflect the benefits of newer advancements in cancer treatment and diagnosis.

 Your cancer care team has all the information you need to know about your condition.
 They are the best resource for answering any questions you may have about your prognosis.
-Do not hesitate to reach out to them for guidance and support.
+So remember, do not hesitate to reach out to them for guidance and support.